 For further reading

-And I’ve included Peter Cawdron on my list of Six new science fiction authors worth reading now.
+This is one of the novels in Peter Cawdron’s insightful First Contact book series.
+And I’ve included Peter Cawdron on my list of Seven new science fiction authors worth reading now.

 For more good reading, check out: